mdp/dotp/README.md

 The basics are as follows:
 - NaCL [crypto box](https://nacl.cr.yp.to/box.html) function used to encrypt the OTP, passed the following values
   - The OTP we are encrypting for the recipient/authenticator
-  - Nonce consisting of 24 '0' bytes
+  - Nonce consisting of 24 '0' bytes __Must generate a new KeyPair for each authentication__
   - Public Key of the recipient/authenticator
-  - Challengers secret key *Must be a newly generated secret each time we encrypt due to the reused nonce*
+  - Challengers secret key __Must be a newly generated secret each time we encrypt due to the reused nonce__

 `NaCl.crypto_box(otp, nonce[24 bytes], publicKey[32 bytes], ChallengerSecretKey[32 bytes])`

+###### Why set the Nonce to a static value?

+Nonce reuse is dangerous anytime a value is encrypted with the same KeyPair.
+In our case we ALWAYS use a new randomly generated KeyPair for each authentication.

+There's little benefit the server reusing the same keypair for each authentication.
+Although we can verify that the same server has signed the key, it's impossible to verify the sender is actually who they say they are.

+dOTP assumes the following:
+- The QRCode is displayed via a secure channel (HTTPS/SSH)
+- The Challenge QRCode does not prove that the sender displaying the QRCode is the same person that signed it.
+If an attacker can insert themselves in the middle of the authentication they can simply intercept the users entry of the OTP and proxy it to the original sender.
+It's therefore imperative that this only be used over an already secure channel!
+- It's primary use will be terminal based authentication where a smaller barcode is prefered.